How the University is managing the risks associated with COVID-19 being an airborne virus

 - Filtration of recirculating air to remove more airborne virus particles

-- Real-time monitoring of carbon dioxide (CO2) levels as a proxy to evaluate airborne virus risk and adequate fresh air supply – monitors have been installed in teaching spaces and some other spaces to actively monitor air quality.
+- Real-time monitoring of carbon dioxide (CO2) levels as a proxy to evaluate airborne virus risk and adequate fresh air supply – sensors have been installed in each teaching space and every floor in every occupied building to actively monitor air quality.
 These are monitored by a central team who take action as needed, such as adjusting ventilation settings or deploying portable air purifiers.

 We’re also encouraging students and staff to increase their use of outdoor areas where possible for outdoor classrooms, informal study, walking meetings, meals and other breaks.